googleate/Supercar2/exampleSite/content/blog/mercedes-c-class-300-cabrio-2019.md

 type = "post"

 +++
-El Mercedes-Benz C 300 Cabrio (2019) tiene un motor gasolina de 1991cc con 4 cilindros situados en línea que alcanza una potencia máxima de 258CV a 5800-6100rpm y par máximo de 370Nm a 1800-4000rpm.
-Se trata por consiguiente de una mecánica con una potencia concreta de 258CV, con nutrición inyección directa.
+The Mercedes-Benz C 300 Cabrio (2019) has a 1991cc gasoline engine with 4 cylinders located in line that reaches a maximum power of 258CV at 5800-6100rpm and maximum torque of 370Nm at 1800-4000rpm.
+It is therefore a mechanical with a specific power of 258CV, with direct injection nutrition.

-Etiqueta C
+Label C

-Esta mecánica de 1991cc de cilindrada consigue unos consumos de litros en circulación urbana, en carretera y consumo de 7.5 litros a los 100km de media.
-Con ello los niveles de emisiones se ubican en 144 gramos de CO2 por kilómetro.
+This 1991cc engine displacement achieves consumption of liters in urban circulation, on the road and consumption of 7.5 liters per 100km on average.
+With this, the emission levels are located at 144 grams of CO2 per kilometer.

 > Price: 275€/D
 >